andypicke/Bcycle/BcycleDenver.md

 <!-- ``` -->

 ## Conclusions:
 - The total number of Denver Bcycle rides has a strong seasonal cycle, peaking around August and minimum around January.
 - The total number of Denver Bcycle rides per month is strongly correlated with the monthly mean of max temperatures.
 - Below about 30 deg and above 80 deg, the number of rides is less dependent on further decreasing(increasing) temperature.
-- The mean and median ride durations tend to be larger for increasing temperatures.

 ##  Follow-up Questions:
 - Do all years look the same?